amanjot1kaur/Watch-Movie-Trailer/README.md

 * Details

 ### Description
 Movie Trailer Website is project from **Full Stack Web Developer Nanodegree program**.
 It focuses on writing server-side code written in Python to store a list of your favorite movies, including box art imagery and a movie trailer URL.
-It generates a static web page allowing visitors to browse their movies and watch the trailers onclick.
+It generates a static web page allowing visitors to browse their favorite movies and watch the trailers onclick.

 ### Requirements
 * python >= 2.7